 During Mr. Hoppenot’s tenure, the company has tripled the number of clinical candidates in its portfolio, expanding beyond Oncology to include research and development in Inflammation & Autoimmunity.
 Under his leadership, revenue has increased by nearly 600%.
 With a goal to deliver medicines to patients worldwide, Incyte has expanded geographically and has operations in North America, Europe and Asia.

-Prior to joining Incyte, Mr. Hoppenot was the President of Novartis Oncology.
-Prior to joining Novartis in 2003, Mr. Hoppenot started his career in 1983 with Rhone Poulenc, later known as Aventis, where he served in several senior roles of increasing responsibility, including Vice President of Oncology and Head of the U.S. Oncology business unit.
+Prior to joining the global biopharma leader Incyte, Mr. Hoppenot was the President of Novartis Oncology.
+Before joining Novartis in 2003, Mr. Hoppenot started his career in 1983 with Rhone Poulenc, later known as Aventis, where he served in several senior roles of increasing responsibility, including Vice President of Oncology and Head of the U.S. Oncology business unit.
 Mr. Hoppenot holds a diploma from ESSEC Business School.